-Since the days of the federal Works Progress Administration when the park was created, birders and non-birders alike have been captivated by the ravine as well as the formal and natural gardens.
-To really appreciate the extraordinary topography, hike or bike the ravine on the extensive trails, or drive or bike around the ravine on the Ravine Loop Road.
+Since the days of the federal Works Progress Administration when the park was created, birders and non-birders alike have been captivated by the steephead ravines as well as the formal and natural gardens.
+To really appreciate the extraordinary topography, hike the steep and windy trails on the interior of the ravine system.
+You can also walk or bike around the ravine on the paved 1.8 mile loop road.
 Look for migratory songbirds like Cerulean and Chestnut-sided Warblers in the deciduous slope forest during spring and fall, as well as resident Red-bellied Woodpeckers and Barred Owls.
-The loop road is closed to vehicular traffic one hour before sunset, but remains open for pedestrians, bicycles and wheelchairs.
 Ruby-throated Hummingbirds feed in the gardens between April and August; Cedar Waxwing flocks can be found near the amphitheater in April.
 On occasion, the pond at the bottom of the ravine has wintering ducks; be on the lookout for Wilson’s Snipe and American Woodcock as well.
-This site gets busy from January to April, when the azaleas, camellias and dogwoods in the formal gardens are a joy to see.
+This site gets busy from January to March, when the azaleas, camellias and dogwoods in the formal gardens are a joy to see.
 In fall, the fruiting dogwoods attract songbird migrants such as Baltimore Oriole and Rose-breasted Grosbeak.